Liscor/terraform_dataform_ga4_pipeline/README.md

 ## Getting Started
 1. Create a new service account for terraform with the primitive role "owner" within the desired GCP project
 2. Create and download the JSON key file for the service account and copy it to the directory of this respository
-3. Activate the cloudresourcemanager.googleapis.com API within Google Cloud Console
+3. Activate the `cloudresourcemanager.googleapis.com` and `serviceusage.googleapis.com` API within Google Cloud Console
-4. Clone this repository and make sure you have installed Terraform.
+4. Clone this repository and make sure you have installed [Terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli).
 5. Change the variables inside terraform.tfvars.example to suit your needs and rename the file to terraform.tfvars.
 This will be used to configure where the infrastructure will be deployed on and where notifications will be sent to.
+Don't forget to replaced the name of the GA4 dataset within the ga4_log_filter variable.
 6. Run `terraform init` to initialize the repository and `terraform apply` the infrastructure will be built on GCP

 ## Included Components